Independent living: History in USA

 The Independent Living Movement grew out of the disability rights movement, which began in the 1960s.
 The IL Movement works at replacing the special education and rehabilitation experts' concepts of integration, normalization and rehabilitation with a new paradigm developed by people with disabilities themselves.
-The first Independent Living ideologists and organizers were people with extensive disabilities (e.g., Ed Roberts, Hale Zukas, Judith Heumann, Peg Nosek, Beverly Chapman, Lex Frieden) and of course, early friends and collaborators in the 1970s (Julie Ann Racino) and university and government supporters throughout the 1980s and 1990s.
+The first Independent Living ideologists and organizers were people with extensive disabilities (e.g., Ed Roberts, Hale Zukas, Judith Heumann, Peg Nosek, Johnnie Lacy, Beverly Chapman, Lex Frieden) and of course, early friends and collaborators in the 1970s (Julie Ann Racino) and university and government supporters throughout the 1980s and 1990s.
 Ed Roberts was a quadriplegic who dealt with discrimination in many different aspects of his life.
 His fight for acceptance in schools, however, is what Roberts is most well known for.
 In high school, Roberts was stopped from graduating because he could not complete his gym requirement, as he was paralyzed and spent most of his time in an iron lung.
 His biggest educational challenge came when he was accepted at college.
-After struggling to get accepted, the UCBerkeley refused to give Roberts financial aid.
+After struggling to get accepted, UC Berkeley refused to give Roberts financial aid.
 He then sued Berkeley for access and integration.
-Although he won the case, Roberts was housed in school's infirmary instead of the dorms.
+Although he won the case, Roberts was housed in the school's infirmary instead of the dorms.
 As others with disabilities started attending the school and living in the infirmary, an activist group called the Rolling Quads was formed.
 They ended up starting the Disabled Students' Program, a resource for those with disabilities that was run by people with disabilities.
 This program led to the first independent living center in America being made, the Berkeley Center for Independent Living.
 These centers flourished across the United States and are a huge part of why Ed Roberts was so instrumental in the start of the Independent Living Movement.
 As well, a major project in Berkeley, California led by Roberts and others at the Center for Independent Living led to curb cuts up and down Telegraph and Shattuck Avenues creating an extensive path of travel.
-Following this, the value of curb cuts was promoted more strongly and their installment was often made on a voluntary basis by municipal authorities and developers.